jesford/cluster-lensing/docs/intro.rst

 .. code:: bash

-	  pip install cluster-lensing
+	  $ pip install cluster-lensing

-Currently, **cluster-lensing** runs on Python 2.7, and its dependencies include numpy, scipy, astropy, and pandas.
+Currently, **cluster-lensing** runs on Python 2.7, 3.4, and 3.5, and its dependencies include numpy, scipy, astropy, and pandas.

 Support